fermyon/developer/content/spin/http-trigger.md

 This is the function signature that all HTTP components must implement, and which is used by the Spin HTTP executor when instantiating and invoking the component.

 This interface (`spin-http.wit`) can be directly used together with the [Bytecode Alliance `wit-bindgen` project](https://github.com/bytecodealliance/wit-bindgen) to build a component that the Spin HTTP executor can invoke.

-This is exactly how [the Rust SDK for Spin](./rust-components.md) is built, and, as more languages add support for the component model, how we plan to add support for them as well.
+This is exactly how Spin SDKs such as the [Rust](rust-components), [JavaScript](javascript-components) and [Go](go-components) SDKs are built.
+As more languages add support for the component model, we plan to add support for them in the same way.

+> WIT and the ABI are evolving standards.
+The latest version of `wit-bindgen` creates binary implementations that do not work with current language implementation of the WabAssembly System Interface (WASI).
+Spin remains pinned to an older implementation of `wit-bindgen` until the next generation of the component model stabilizes and achieves language-level support.

-## The Wagi HTTP Executor
+## HTTP With Wagi (WebAssembly Gateway Interface)

 The WebAssembly component model proposal is currently in its early stages, which means only a few programming languages fully implement it.
 While the language